Measuring CPD engagement

 Cheating by altering the Certificate

 Every Dentaljuce CPD certificate is unique.
 Dentaljuce provides verification of authenticity when requested, from employers (with your permission e.g. if you are being interviewed for a job), the GDC, and other accrediting organisations.

 Each module has many pages, with each page covering a sub-topic or a micro-topic.
 You may choose to view every page in a module, or just the ones you have identified as needed for revision.
 Your CPD log lists all the sub-topics you have visited, and leaves out the ones you haven't.
 This provides micro-detailed verification to regulatory authorities that the CPD you have done is what they want you to have done, as well as providing you yourself with a full summary of all your learning from Dentaljuce's 1,600+ pages.

 Why have we made it so robust?

 Most online CPD providers occasionally get an enquiry along the lines of "How long will it take me to get 5 hours of Radiology CPD".
 With Dentaljuce, there is only one answer - 5 hours.
-We want our members to know that when they pay Dentaljuce for their CPD, it will be from a site that will provide them with CPD verification to withstand the full scrutiny of regulatory bodies like the GDC.
+We want our members to know that when they pay Dentaljuce for their CPD, it will be from a site that will provide them with CPD verification to withstand the full scrutiny of regulatory bodies like the GDC and CQC.
 Our measurement of time and engagement is unsurpassed by either online or attended CPD providers.